 Oakland University licenses software in some areas for specific use by university employees.
 Employees are encouraged to review all UTS IT policies and guidelines.
-All software licenses are procured using standard university procurement and purchasing policies.
+All software licenses and web site solutions are procured using standard university procurement and purchasing policies.

 Please note that in general, software support and administration are the responsibilities of the area purchasing the software.
 University Technology Services only administers and supports software that is planned for university-wide use.